 - Donna Snow - Acting (firstname.lastname@example.org)

 Summary of Requirements

 The Bachelor of Arts degree in Theater may be conferred upon a student by recommendation of the faculty and by satisfactory completion of a minimum of 124 credit hours.
 Students must complete:

-- University requirements: All students starting in the 2010-2011 academic year and beyond are required to complete the university's General Education (GenEd) curriculum.
+- University requirements: All students are required to complete the university's General Education (GenEd) curriculum.

 - All students must take a minimum of two writing-intensive courses.
-The specific writing-intensive courses required for this major are listed below and identified with the code "WI" in the RCI column.
+The theater foundation courses with the writing intensive designation are Introduction to Theater Process and World of the Play.

 - Completion of a minimum of 53 semester hours outside of the Division of Theater, Film, and Media Arts (TFMA).

 - No more than 20 credits of work in the major field may be transferred from another institution.
 Students must complete at least 16 semester hours in Theater courses at Temple University.

 - All Theater majors must pass the placement tests in English and mathematics.
 A student who fails any one of these tests must successfully complete English 0701 and the required mathematics course(s).